-Digaro Mishmi is a Digaro language, a group of languages which possibly belongs to the Sino-Tibetan language family.
-It is spoken in northeast of India in the Lohit district of Arunachal Pradesh, and in the Dibang Valley district of Assam.
+Digaro Mishmi belongs to the Central Tibeto-Burman branch of the Sino-Tibetan language family.
+It is spoken by about 45,000 people mainly in northeast of India in the Lohit district of Arunachal Pradesh, and in the Dibang Valley district of Assam.
 There are also speakers in China in Zayü County (察隅县 / རྫ་ཡུལ་རྫོང་།) in Nyingchi (林芝市 / ཉིང་ཁྲི་གྲོང་ཁྱེར།) in the southeast of the Tibet Autonomous Region.
-According to the 2001 census there are 35,000 Digaro Mishmi speakers.
-The language is also known as Digaro, Taraon or Darang.

 Information about Digaro Mishmi